statonlab/tripal_cmap_loader/README.md

 ## Using this module with tripal_map

+If you would look to use the [Tripal Map](https://gitlab.com/mainlabwsu/tripal_map) module to visualize data loaded with this module, you need to make two small adjustments:

-The below SQL code can and should replace the `tripal_map_genetic_markers_mview` mview.
+1. Replace the `tripal_map_genetic_markers_mview` mview.
 Note we dont have SQL code to replace the `tripal_map_qtl_and_mtl_mview` mview because we don't have a QTL data model for this module.

 ```sql